HugeFrog24/gpt-video-transcriber/README.md

 ## What This Project Does

-This tool helps content creators and video enthusiasts recover lost metadata for their video files.
+This tool helps content creators and video enthusiasts create metadata for their videos.
 It automates transcribing video content and generating descriptive summaries, making it easier to organize and understand your video library.

 ## Key features: